AshleyShang/MachineLearning/README.md

 # Machine Learning

-Here are some small project using machine learning model to do data analysis
+Here are some small projects using machine learning model to do data analysis (R code)